Our strategic priorities

-Optometry Australia’s Strategic Plan for 2021-2024 is the blueprint of projects and goals that the organisation will concentrate on delivering during this period.
+Optometry Australia and the state divisions’ Shared Strategic Plan for FY2021-2024 is the blueprint of projects and goals that the organisation will concentrate on delivering during this three year period.
 These projects have been identified to evolve and sustain our sector and our organisation and that support our Optometry 2040 journey.

-During the 2021-2024 period, Optometry Australia will concentrate on four key areas:
+During the FY2021-2024 period, the organisation will concentrate on four key areas:

 - Evolving scope of practice: We will strongly advocate for our highly-skilled optometry workforce to be utilised at their maximum scope across the health system, and for the profession’s scope of practice to evolve to meet community need.